squeak-smalltalk/squeak.org/_projects/seaside.md

         install: 'ConfigurationOfSeaside3'.
     (Smalltalk at: #ConfigurationOfSeaside3) load.
 ---
-Seaside provides a layered set of abstractions over HTTP and HTML, that let you build highly interactive web applications.
+A layered set of abstractions over HTTP and HTML, that let you build highly interactive web applications.

 <!--
 It is ported to and maintained for several Smalltalk dialects.